OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 Links to standards:

-  - The entire 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
+  - The entire ISO 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
 Gap: covers this control fully, with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
 See the controls under the corresponding sections to see more particularities.
     These standards cover:

     - ISO/IEC 27000 – Information security management systems – Overview and vocabulary